The first year of teaching can be overwhelming, to say the least. Here are a few first-year teacher tips to start your year the best way possible.

 - Never argue… ever!
 If tempers flare, be the calm one and just repeat the procedure.

-EXAMPLE: Child is drawing on the desk.
+EXAMPLE: A child is drawing on the desk.

 You: Pencils are for writing on paper.